mshunjan/old-website/_posts/2020-07-30-intro-to-javascript.md

 // Symbol(description)
 let mysym = Symbol("example id");
 ```
 You can't alert this value because it will atempt to convert the symbol to a string, which cannot occur in JS.
 Also note that you can't see this in the current release of node (v10).
 Why use symbols over strings?
-The unique identifier allows for us to have seperate
+The unique identifier allows for us to have seperate.
+Note that if we want to use mysym in an object, we would need square brackets around the variable name, otherwise it would take in id as a string, not the symbol.
+Symbols are however skipped for for in loops, by design.
+For global symbols, rather than using `Symbol()`, we must use `Symbol.for();`. `Symbol.keyFor(sym);` returns the name by using the symbol.

+The big thing you should take away abouts symbols is that we can use them to represent hidden object properties.